Connect with us

 Related: Oilers Will Likely Lose Strong Forward in Seattle Expansion Draft

 Goaltender Peter Budaj said the two are good buddies but are also insanely competitive with each other, wanting “to be the guy”.
-It’s that mutual respect and desire to be the best that make them perfect practice partners.
+It’s that mutual respect and desire to be the best that made them perfect practice partners.

 #10.
 McDavid Did Want to Play With Milan Lucic

-Oilers fans probably know this one, but McDavid was asked long before being drafted who he might want to play with one day and of all the people he could have chosen, he said Milan Lucic.
+Oilers fans probably know this one, but McDavid was asked long before being drafted who he might want to play with one day, and of all the people he could have chosen, he said Milan Lucic.
 Ironically, it came to be that the two players did play together and it didn’t pan out all that well.

-Why would McDavid say Lucic?
+Why did McDavid say Lucic?
 At the time, Lucic was a horse in the NHL and a pretty productive one at that.
 McDavid might have loved the idea of having an offensive powerhouse on his line that could take care of business if anyone took liberties.
-Again, ironically that never really happened either as both were members of the Edmonton Oilers and Lucic was often criticized for picking his spots, not standing up for teammates when he played against his former teams and taking bad penalties.
+Again, ironically that never really happened either as both were members of the Edmonton Oilers and Lucic was often criticized for picking his spots, not standing up for teammates when he played against his former teams, and taking bad penalties.

 #9.
 His Older Brother Played Hockey Too